Early Years — Growing up in Whyalla and Port Hedland

 Our family holidays were often spent in Adelaide, staying

-city with mum, and visiting a lot of relatives.
+shopping in the city with Mum, and visiting a lot of relatives.
 Mum was one

 suburbs with their families.